g-omarsdottir/hangman/README.md

 - Clean Code:
     - Functions should at best handle a single, well-defined task easier maintainability readability, and easier debugging.
     - Encapsulation of code structure: grouping constants, variables, as well as general and game functions.
+    - Avoid redundancy.
+In this first Python project, I put consistency and readability over redundancy when printing user feedback and validating user input.
+As my skills further develop, this will be my main goal to master.
+        - For instance, while somewhat redundant, the validation for empty spaces in user input is achieved by applying the .strip() method as well as checking for spaces using conditional statements.
+Keeping both validation instances makes the code more explicit and improves readability at my current level of skills.
 - User Interaction:
     - Gather user input, provide user feedback, and give the user control over the game progression using a command-line interface.